12. A WORLD AT WAR RULE ADJUSTMENTS

 5-6 armor units:

-once war breaks out between Germany and Russia (three Gathering Storm armor research results).
+once war breaks out between Germany and Russia (15 or more steps of Gathering Storm German armor research results)

 44.24 COMMUNIST SUBVERSION: